-The mammal skins total about 1,250 and are particularly rich in specimens of Australian and African species.
-The collection includes many mammal specimens which once were living in the 13th Earl of Derby’s Menagerie at Knowsley Hall.
-Many of our mammal specimens are types, such as the holotype of Lord Derby’s Opossum from Central America or are from rare or extinct species such as the Australian Long-tailed Hopping-mouse.
+The mammal study skins total about 2,000, with Australian and African species particularly well represented.
+The collection includes mammal specimens which once were living in the 13th Earl of Derby’s Menagerie at Knowsley Hall.
+An example is the Eastern Quoll, a rare Australian marsupial which was painted at least twice at Knowsley by the “Nonsense Poet” Edward Lear.
+A number of the mammal specimens are types, such as the holotype of Lord Derby’s Opossum from Central America, or are rare or extinct species such as the Australian Long-tailed Hopping-mouse.

 The mounted collection is extensively used by other museums and galleries for exhibition, and by students in both the sciences and humanities.

 The number of bats in spirit has increased from two specimens in 1975 to about 6,000; mainly due to annual donations between 1999 and 2010 from the Ministry of Agriculture, Fisheries and Food (now Department for Environment, Food & Rural Affairs) of British bats found dead or moribund, and which have been tested for rabies.
 The specimens represent important distributional voucher records for these animals.